-In 2017, the Oregon Department of Energy (ODOE) introduced house bill (HB) 2343, which charges the ODOE to develop a new biennial report to inform local, state, regional, and federal energy policy development and energy planning and investments.
+In 2017, the Oregon Department of Energy (ODOE) introduced House Bill (HB) 2343, which charges the ODOE to develop a new biennial report to inform local, state, regional, and federal energy policy development and energy planning and investments.
 The inaugural 2018 biennial report provides foundational energy data about Oregon and examines the existing policy landscape while identifying several options for continued progress toward meeting the state's goals in the areas of climate change, renewable energy, transportation, energy resilience, energy efficiency, and consumer protection.

 The biennial report shows an evolving energy supply in Oregon.
-While Oregon's 2017 energy supply consisted primarily of hydroelectric power, coal, and natural gas; renewable energy continues to make up an increasing share of the energy mix each year.
+While Oregon's 2017 energy supply consisted primarily of hydroelectric power, coal, and natural gas, renewable energy continues to make up an increasing share of the energy mix each year.
 Wind energy consumed in Oregon increased 741 percent between 2004 and 2016, and solar generation increased from 28 MWh in 2008 to 266,000 MWh in 2016.
 With the increase in renewable energy sources, other resources in the electricity mix have changed as well.
 The amount of coal included in Oregon's resource mix has dropped since 2005.
-Natural gas, a resource that can help to integrate variable renewable resources, like wind and solar, into the grid has increased.
-The percentage of natural gas-powered electricity in Oregon's resource mix increased from 12.1 percent in 2012 to 18.4 percent in 2016.
+Natural gas, a resource that can help to integrate variable renewable resources, like wind and solar, into the grid has increased from 12.1 percent in 2012 to 18.4 percent in 2016.